Nicholas and Alexandra: Box office

-Critical
+Critical response

+Tom Baker portrayed Grigori Rasputin, for which he was nominated for two Golden Globes.

 Despite the detailed production design, photography, and strong performances from the cast, Nicholas and Alexandra failed to find the large audience it needed to be a financial success.
 However, it was chosen by the American National Board of Review as one of the Top 10 Films of 1971.

 The review aggregator website Rotten Tomatoes reported that 67% of critics have given the film a positive review based on 15 reviews, with an average rating of 6.20/10.
 On Metacritic, the film has an average score of 57 out of 100 based on 10 reviews, indicating "mixed or average reviews".

 Variety called it "a film of exquisite taste."

 Roger Ebert of the Chicago Sun Times gave it two-and-a-half stars out of four, writing "If the movie isn't exactly stirring, however, it is undeniably interesting, especially after the intermission."

 Halliwell's Film and Video Guide described Nicholas and Alexandra as an "inflated epic of occasional interest, mainly for its sets" and "generally heavy going", awarding it one star from a possible four.
 In 2013, Alex von Tunzelmann wrote for The Guardian, "Nicholas and Alexandra boasts terrific performances and gorgeous production design, but it's bloated and unwieldy.
 There is more history here than the film-makers know what to do with."
 For Radio Times, Tom Hutchinson awarded the film three stars out of five, describing it as a "sumptuous, if overlong, epic" which "shows the stretchmarks of too much padding" and "overwhelms us with its detail, though Tom Baker is a lot of fun as the leering mystic Rasputin".
 Stanley Kauffmann of The New Republic described the film as 'flabby'.

-Historical accuracy

-There is at least one anachronism: Peter Stolypin had been assassinated in 1911, two years before the Romanov dynasty tercentenary in which he is portrayed as being alive before being assassinated.